shirley0823/Book-Recommendations-from-Charles-Darwin/README.md

 # Book-Recommendations-from-Charles-Darwin
-Getting Started with Natural Language Processing - Text Vectorization and complete the "Book Recommendations from Charles Darwin" case study in Python.
-Feel free to check out my article on <a href="https://medium.com/@guanyinchen/how-to-implement-the-whole-data-science-process-97c557f1dbeb">Medium</a>.
+Understand Natural Language Processing(NLP) — Text Vectorization in Python and Complete the Book Recommendations from Charles Darwin case study.
+Feel free to check out my article on <a href="https://medium.com/@guanyinchen/getting-started-with-text-vectorization-2f2efbec6685">Medium</a>.